St. John's Entry Requirements

 Required Vaccinations

-- Yellow Fever - only if arriving from a country with risk of yellow fever transmission (primarily certain countries in Africa and South America).
-Proof of vaccination required.
+- Yellow Fever vaccination certificate if arriving from a country with risk of Yellow Fever transmission.

 Recommended Vaccinations